This post may contain affiliate links. Please read my disclosure.

 You might be skeptical about cooking hamburgers in a water bath, but I promise, the results are worth it!

-If you love medium or medium rare hamburgers like us, you know it’s easy to overcook thick beef patties using traditional cooking methods.
+If you love medium or medium rare hamburgers like us, you know it’s easy to overcook beef patties using traditional cooking methods.

 When you cook sous vide style, you set the temperature of the water bath, so your hamburgers are cooked to your desired doneness without any guesswork.
+No more battling with burgers falling apart on the grill, getting overcooked, or just cooking unevenly!

 If you love burgers, you’ll also want to try this goat cheese stuffed bison burger!
+You can sous vide these using the same method here!

 What is Sous Vide?

-Sous vide is basically a method of cooking using what is called an immersion circulator.
+Sous vide is basically a method of cooking using what is called an immersion circulator (i.e. the sous vide machine).
 This immersion circulator circulates water in a temperature controlled water bath at a certain temperature to perfectly cook your food every time.

 Because the temperature doesn't change, and it keeps your meat (or dessert, veggies, etc.) at the same temperature, your risk of overcooking becomes very minimal.

-To learn even more about sous vide cooking, head over and read "what is sous vide cooking."
+To learn even more about sous vide cooking, head over and read "what is sous vide cooking and the benefits of sous vide cooking."

 Tools Used

-More sous vide recipes
+More classic sous vide beef recipes

 - Whether you like your burgers medium or well done, the sous vide is a foolproof way to cook burgers to your desired doneness.